HHansom/hhansom.github.io/README.md

 - **LinkedIn:** [Harvey Hansom](https://www.linkedin.com/in/harvey_hansom_lu)
 - **Twitter:** [@HarveyHansom](https://twitter.com/HarveyHansom_lu)

-Thank you for exploring the serious side of mathematics and engineering with me!
+Thank you for exploring the side of mathematics and engineering with me!